To make your first payment:

 If you purchased your plan from the federal exchange (HealthCare.gov), please call them at 800-318-2596.

-Yes, you can schedule one-time payments up to 30 days in advance of the current bill's due date.
+Yes, you can schedule same day payments as well as future dated payments.
 Scheduled recurring payments cannot extend beyond the current bill's due date.

 Yes.
-Log in to your account and visit Payment History.
-You can view the pending payments and cancel a scheduled payment as needed to then submit a new payment.
+You can view the pending payments and change or cancel a scheduled payment as needed.

-For checking or savings accounts: You'll receive a confirmation number upon submitting the transaction request, as well as a confirmation email within 1 business day.
-Note that it may take up to 48 hours to confirm funds.
-If your bank account funds are insufficient, you'll be sent an email to the address provided at the time of your enrollment to request an alternative method of funding
+For checking or savings accounts: You'll see a confirmation after the payment is made or receive an email confirmation of your payment.
+If your bank account funds are insufficient, you'll be sent an email to the address provided at the time of your enrollment to request an alternative method of funding.

 For credit or debit cards: Payments will be verified immediately after you submit them.

 For checking or savings accounts: It may take up to 2 business days to confirm funds.
-After the payment date, log in to your account and go to Payment History to verify the status of your payment.
-If the status listed is Completed, then the payment was sent successfully.
+After the payment date, check your statement to verify the status of your payment.
 (Note that it may take up to 2 business days to post to your account.)
-If you don't see a Completed status, please call us at 800-722-1471 for help.
+If you don't see a completed status, please call us at 800-722-1471 for help.

 For all methods of payment: You can check with your bank or credit card company to confirm the withdrawal of funds.